paulareggiori/testingDuckDuckGo/README.md

 * `pages/settings.py`
 * `pages/videoresults.py`

-There also a lot of added methods to `pages/results.py` and `pages/search.py` to make the extra tests possible.
+There are also a lot of added methods to `pages/results.py` and `pages/search.py` to make the extra tests possible.

 ## Credits to the Instructor